About the course

 Outstanding teachers make a difference to the lives and futures of the people they teach.
 Embedded within our partnership with schools, this Ofsted Outstanding-rated programme will support you to become an innovative and inspiring Secondary English teacher.

 At the heart of the programme is the notion of the teacher as a reflective practitioner.
 The course nurtures and develops a reflective approach to teaching and learning, and encourages BSTs (Bath Spa Teachers) to take a critical stance in their work.
-You'll be organised in mixed subject groups, positioning you as a BST in the broader context of professional practice.
+In subject sessions you will work closely with your fellow English BSTs to explore the debates and traditions of English in education, developing confidence and expertise in the curriculum and subject-specific pedagogy.
+In addition, you'll be organised in mixed subject groups, positioning you as a BST in the broader context of professional practice.
 The Professional Studies programme is at the core of the programme, which integrates both University and school partnership training.

 The PGCE year starts with an initial preparatory period which tackles the role of the teaching professional, with an emphasis on the English practitioner.
-Through Professional Studies, and subject and pedagogical teaching modules, you'll begin to develop an understanding of the breadth of the role of the teacher as well as becoming familiar with the subject knowledge and skills and pedagogies associated with your own particular subject.
+Expert and experienced tutors will guide your understanding of the wider educational landscape, the breadth of the role of the teacher, the subject, skills and curriculum knowledge associated with English.

 A personalised process of continuous assessment ensures that learning is appropriate and effective.
 There are five progress review points throughout the PGCE year, which take the form of individual tutorials with your Academic Tutor to monitor your progress and set individual targets for the next phase of training.